1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 In addition to the evolutionary and demographic effects we observed on substitution rate, we found that many pipeline parameters can affect substitution rate estimates.
 In general, altering pipeline parameters tended to shift all estimates of substitution rate in the same direction, with minimal observed shifts in the relative position of substitution rates among species.

 Although not directly targeted by this study, we found that substitution rates for the same species, estimated using the same method, differ based on whether they are estimated annually vs. generationally, with potentially profound effects on downstream interpretation of evolutionary relationships or conservation applications.
-Recent disagreement about whether mutation rates in mysticetes are larger or smaller than odontocetes14,e.g., 22 may be at least partially explained by differences in the use of annual vs. generational mutation rate, and future studies will need to carefully consider the implications of each of these for the interpretation of their results.
+Recent disagreement about whether mutation rates in mysticetes are larger or smaller than odontocetes14,e.g., 21 may be at least partially explained by differences in the use of annual vs. generational mutation rate, and future studies will need to carefully consider the implications of each of these for the interpretation of their results.

 Subsitution rate vs. pedigree-based mutation rate estimates

 Recently, the development of a method to estimate mutation rate by quantifying the number of de novo germline mutations passed down through multi-generational family pedigrees has produced estimates that are considered more accurate and robust than estimates based on phylogenetic relationshipse.g.
 4,14.
 While this method remains subject to some of the same sources of error (e.g. sampling bias and postmortem DNA damage, genotyping error), pedigree-based mutation rate estimates allow for direct quantification of inherited mutations without the need for the estimation of parameters such as divergence date or generation time.
 Although the pedigree approach is a more direct way of estimating mutation rate, for most taxa - particularly elusive marine species - parent and offspring genomes are not available for direct comparison.
 Further, while using this method with a large sample size can produce an accurate estimate of generational mutation rate, translating that to an annual mutation rate estimate would require knowledge of the age of parents, which is often difficult or impossible to obtain.
-Pedigree-based estimates will reflect contemporary population demographics and the age of the parents, and may differ significantly from historical mutation rates; however, recent studies comparing the two methods indicate general agreement when comparisons are drawn between generational mutation rates only46.
+Pedigree-based estimates will reflect contemporary population demographics and the age of the parents, and may differ significantly from historical mutation rates; however, recent studies comparing the two methods indicate general agreement when comparisons are drawn between generational mutation rates only55.

 Our study includes two species - the blue and humpback whales - for which pedigree-based mutation rate has also been estimated14.
-While sample size was limited in this study (N = 1 blue whale pedigree and N = 5 humpback whale pedigrees), the study provides good context for comparison among pedigree-based mutation rate estimates and phylogeny-based substitution rate estimates.
+While sample size was limited in the pedigree study (N = 1 blue whale pedigree and N = 5 humpback whale pedigrees), the study provides good context for comparison among pedigree-based mutation rate estimates and phylogeny-based substitution rate estimates.

-Interestingly, the phylogeny-based estimate of generational substitution rate most similar to pedigree-based estimates was obtained when blue whale sequence data was were aligned to the deeply-diverged hippopotamus (\(\mu_{ped}\) = 1.24 x 10-8, CI: 0.85 x 10-8 to 1.63 x 10-8; mean hippo \(\mu_{phy}\) = 1.4220435^{-8}).
-All phylogeny-based estimates of generational whole genome subsitution rate in blue whales aligned to the North Atlantic right whale, regardless of divergence date or ancestral heterozygosity, were within the 95% confidence interval of the pedigree-based estimate from Suarez-Menendez et al.14.
-When aligned to the pygmy sperm whale, phylogeny-based generational substitution rate estimates (mean \(\mu_{phy}\) = 6.7435825^{-9})) were just below the 95% confidence interval from Suarez-Menendez et al.14.
-Given that the estimates in Suarez-Menendez et al.14 were made using only one pedigree, it is possible that adding additional pedigrees will increase variability in pedigree-based estimates of mutation rate.
+The phylogeny-based estimate of generational substitution rate most similar to pedigree-based estimates was obtained when blue whale sequence data were aligned to the North Atlantic right whale (\(\mu_{ped}\) = 1.24 x 10-8, 95% CI: 0.85 x 10-8 to 1.63 x 10-8; \(\mu_{phy}\) = 1.1852888^{-8}; Supplemental Table S3).
+All phylogeny-based estimates of generational whole genome substitution rate in blue whales aligned to the North Atlantic right whale, regardless of divergence date or ancestral heterozygosity, were within the 95% confidence interval of the pedigree-based estimate from Suarez-Menendez et al.14.
+When aligned to both the pygmy sperm whale and the hippo, \(\mu_{phy}\) estimates were above the Suarez-Menendez et al. (2023) 95% CIs (\(\mu_{phy}\) = 1.7417312^{-8} and 2.2682233^{-8}, respectively; Supplemental Table S3), reflecting the larger mutation rates in deeper evolutionary time.

 Conclusions and Recommendations